eBACS: ECRYPT Benchmarking of Cryptographic Systems

-On current ARM systems under Linux, the following kernel modules enable the cycle counter on all cores: https://github.com/thoughtpolice/enable_arm_pmu (32-bit) and https://github.com/rdolbeau/enable_arm_pmu (64-bit).
+On current ARM systems under Linux, the following kernel modules enable the cycle counter on all cores (change SUBDIRS= to M= in ko/Makefile to compile with kernel versions after 5.3): https://github.com/thoughtpolice/enable_arm_pmu (32-bit) and https://github.com/rdolbeau/enable_arm_pmu (64-bit).
 More variations are required for older systems, such as the following:

 Further variations.
 Some cryptographic computations naturally vary in run time.
 An obvious example is RSA key generation, using rejection sampling to generate primes.
 In theory SUPERCOP could perform these computations enough times to see that their time follows a stable distribution, and could then remove the red flags.

 Most computations run more slowly the first time because the code needs to be loaded into cache.
 SUPERCOP does not attempt to measure this effect (the effect disappears in medians and quartiles), but it has begun recording code size, which puts an upper bound on the effect.

 There are many other microarchitectural effects that create variations from one run of a computation to another run of the same computation, even when the inputs and randomness are identical: e.g., branch-predictor state.

 The database, in uncompressed form, consists of a series of database entries.
 Each database entry is a line consisting of the following space-separated words:

 SUPERCOP automatically tries all available implementations of each primitive, and many compilers for each implementation, to select the fastest combination of implementation and compiler.
 Each try produces a database entry with the following words:

 If a compiler issues an error message (or a warning or any other output), SUPERCOP produces a database entry with the following words: